-eTrauma - ITLS eTrauma covers the eight hours of ITLS Provider classroom instruction providing online training on the core principles of rapid assessment, resuscitation, stabilization and transportation of trauma patients.
+ITLS eTrauma - ITLS eTrauma covers the eight hours of ITLS Provider classroom instruction in an online format, covering the core principles of rapid assessment, resuscitation, stabilization and transportation of trauma patients.
 ITLS eTrauma is offered at both the Basic and Advanced levels.
-At the completion of eTrauma, the learner receives 8 hours of CEU from CECBEMS and is qualified to take the ITLS Completer course that will lead to ITLS certification.
+At the completion of eTrauma, the learner may receive 8 CEH hours from CAPCE or 8 hours of physician CME and is qualified to take the ITLS Completer course that will lead to ITLS certification.

-Completer Course - The ITLS Completer course is for the learner who has successfully completed eTrauma and wishes to become ITLS certified.
+ITLS Completer Course - The ITLS Completer course is for the learner who has successfully completed ITLS eTrauma and wishes to become ITLS Provider certified.
 The Completer course covers 8 hours of skills learning and assessment as well as the ITLS written post course exam.

-Provider Recertification - This course provides continuing education in ITLS for the experienced provider who has already completed the Basic or Advanced Course.

-Sample course agendas are available in the 7th edition ITLS Coordinator & Instructor Guide or from the International Office.
+ITLS Provider Recertification - This course provides continuing education in ITLS for the experienced provider who has already completed the Basic or Advanced Course.
+Sample course agendas are available in the 8th edition ITLS Coordinator & Instructor Guide or from the International Office.